MicroRNA: Cellular functions

 It is often impossible to discern these mechanisms using experimental data about stationary reaction rates.
 Nevertheless, they are differentiated in dynamics and have different kinetic signatures.

 Unlike plant microRNAs, the animal microRNAs target diverse genes.
 However, genes involved in functions common to all cells, such as gene expression, have relatively fewer microRNA target sites and seem to be under selection to avoid targeting by microRNAs.
 There is a strong correlation between ITPR gene regulations and mir-92 and mir-19.

 dsRNA can also activate gene expression, a mechanism that has been termed "small RNA-induced gene activation" or RNAa. dsRNAs targeting gene promoters can induce potent transcriptional activation of associated genes.
 This was demonstrated in human cells using synthetic dsRNAs termed small activating RNAs (saRNAs), but has also been demonstrated for endogenous microRNA.

 Interactions between microRNAs and complementary sequences on genes and even pseudogenes that share sequence homology are thought to be a back channel of communication regulating expression levels between paralogous genes (genes having a similar structure indicating divergence from a common ancestral gene).
 Given the name "competing endogenous RNAs" (ceRNAs), these microRNAs bind to "microRNA response elements" on genes and pseudogenes and may provide another explanation for the persistence of non-coding DNA.

+miRNAs are also found as extracellular circulating miRNAs.
+Circulating miRNAs are released into body fluids including blood and cerebrospinal fluid and have the potential to be available as biomarkers in a number of diseases.
 Some researches show that mRNA cargo of exosomes may have a role in implantation, they can savage an adhesion between trophoblast and endometrium or support the adhesion by down regulating or up regulating expression of genes involved in adhesion/invasion.

 Moreover, miRNA as miR-183/96/182 seems to play a key role in circadian rhythm.